-The goal is that development meet the needs of the present tourists and locals while protecting future opportunities.
+The goal is that development meet the needs of the present visitors and locals while protecting future opportunities.
 That said … isn’t the concept a bit presumptuous?
 How do you develop sustainability in an on-demand world with a short-attention span?

 While there is an abundance of conceptual theory about what constitutes “Sustainable Development,” there is little practical information.

 Ideally, we should see more up-to-date information on criteria and implementation.
 Institutional websites ought to be much better — providing the information that they already have on hand.

 Sadly, when institutions highlight sustainable development, they rarely share materials in a timely manner.
 I once asked a major “A-list” foundation if they’d provide a transcript of an important forum on development issues.
 The director was incredulous and replied, “What?
 Make it available to everyone?”

 Such trickle down sustainability is the major disappointment of the previous century.
 Hopefully, such closed-door mentalities will disappear.

 On the bright side, we are witnessing more hand-crafted websites that do a great job exploring the breadth and depth of sustainability.